 To begin resizing photos in Desqueeze, you’ll want to follow these steps:

-Step 1: Launch Desqueeze and tap on the photo(s) in your Camera Roll you want to work with to select it.
+Step 1: Download Desqueeze for free, launch the app, and tap on the photo(s) in your Camera Roll you want to work with to select it.

 Step 2: Select the scaling ratio you want to use for your photo(s) by tapping on it.